nextpyp/pyp/docs/tutorials/tomo_empiar_10164.rst

   * Click :bdg-primary:`Save`, :bdg-primary:`Run`, and :bdg-primary:`Start Run for 1 block`.
 Follow the status of the run in the **Jobs** panel

-  * Navigate to the :bdg-primary:`Reconstruction` tab to inspect the particle coordinates:
+  * Navigate to the :bdg-primary:`Particles` tab to inspect the particle coordinates:

     .. figure:: ../images/tutorial_tomo_pre_process_spikes.webp
       :alt: Spike coordinates